 How much budget have you wasted on training that didn’t result in ROI?
-I’m a sales trainer and coach and see failed training programs every day.
+I’m a sales trainer and business coach that sees failed training and development programs every day.
 If you are spending your training dollars on training that strengthens employees’ skills while allowing them to grow personally and professionally — then you are in the very successful minority.

 There is a big difference between training and development.
 If you (and your HR team) don’t know the difference between these terms, you are spending money providing training to executives and managers who already have the skills and knowledge they need.
 This training will not move the needle for your company.
 What you need is to develop existing skills to their maximum potential.

 Development = Perfecting Existing Skills

 You have likely invested a lot in recruitment so you could find and hire the best possible candidates, right?
 They have the knowledge and skills, but that doesn’t necessarily mean they will be successful in your company.
 How many times have you met individuals with Ivy League degrees whose careers went nowhere?

 The foundation of running and building a company lies in the overall performance of the team.
 Your success depends on your ability to identify, recruit, hire, develop and retain the absolute best talent you can afford to achieve the highest level of performance.
 I have written quite a few articles on the issues related to identifying, recruiting and hiring the right talent.
 While that is a big struggle for many companies, there is a real issue related to developing and retaining good talent.